Typo90/Typo90.github.io/Website/README.md

   <div class="row">
           <h2>Code Appendix</h2>
   </div>
-We put all our code in the github!
+We put all our CODEs in the github!
 See the linke below.

 https://github.com/Typo90/ECE5725-Self-Balanced-Robot